 How to apply:

-To be eligible for admission to the Skoll Program, you must be a fourth-year Engineering student who has completed a PEY internship.
+To be eligible for admission to the Skoll Program, you must be a fourth-year Engineering student who has completed their PEY Co-op.

 Who is Jeffrey Skoll?